 Stamford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 126,456 people and 25 constituent neighborhoods, Stamford is the fourth largest community in Connecticut.
+With a population of 136,309 people and 33 constituent neighborhoods, Stamford is the second largest community in Connecticut.

 Stamford home prices are not only among the most expensive in Connecticut, but Stamford real estate also consistently ranks among the most expensive in America.

 Also of interest is that Stamford has more people living here who work in computers and math than 95% of the places in the US.